AkhileshPachnanda/Astrography/README.md

 Included a .exe file incase you run into any errors while running direct source code.
-**exe might or might not show a virus notification when downloading i didn't get the time to text it but notmally it throws a warning**
+- **.exe file might or might not show a virus notification when downloading i didn't get the time to text it but notmally it throws a warning**

 Libraries used - *pygame, sys, os, random, math, pygame.locals*